linkspreed/IceCloud/Special_Works.md

 ### 31.12.2022 (announcement IceCloud)
+- **IceCloud** has been successfully decentralized!
+- Now use the big cloud completely decentralized!
+- Faster, safer and modern!

+### 31.12.2022 (announcement IceCloud)
 - We are currently working on adding our intelligent cloud **IceCloud** to the decentralized file storage network!

 ### 30.10.2022 (announcement IceCloud)